It started with a blue-eyed boy...

 Simon Lunt joined from Rollit Farrell & Bladon in 1976 to start up a Corporate Law department.
 He was made partner in 1978 along with Ian Lanch, a crime and matrimonial lawyer at that time, subsequently a specialist family law solicitor.

 From that point on the firm took off in a much more commercial direction, and started to attract more commercial property lawyers and commercial litigators.
+Simon retired from the practice on 31 August 2020.

 The 80s and early 90s was a period of huge growth for the firm, especially within the pub and leisure industry.
 We took on experienced litigation lawyer Liam Barlow in 1981 as well as property lawyer Dick Llewellyn in 1982.